 School Outreach & Support Goals

-- conducting classroom observations and making recommendations to optimize the learning environment for the child with hearing loss
+- classroom observations and recommendations regarding optimizing the learning environment for the child with hearing loss

-- providing speech-language therapy with LSL competent Speech Pathologists who have completed extensive training and mentoring with a Certified LSL Specialist.
+- speech language therapy with LSL competent speech pathologists who have completed extensive training and mentoring with a Certified LSL Specialist

 WISE offers our Educational Partners ongoing support through training and mentoring staff members on the student’s educational team.
 WISE has experienced Listening and Spoken Language Specialists/Cert.
 AVTs and LSL Cert AVEds who can conduct weekly Listening and Spoken Language sessions.
+Sessions can be conducted onsite at the school, at the WISE campus, via tele-therapy or with a mixed model.
+WISE’s Educational Audiologists support the communication access needs of students who have hearing differences while also providing schools with data through comprehensive assessments important for intervention planning and documenting needs across all school settings.
+Audiologists are the professionals singularly qualified to select and fit all forms of amplification, including hearing assistive technology (HAT, previously known as FM systems).
 Our goal is to help the students and their school professionals develop a program tailored to address the student’s unique needs.
-Sessions can be conducted onsite at the school, at the WISE campus, via tele-therapy or with a mixed model.

 Schedule An Appointment